 The Eagles have come up with an effective way to visit the Netherlands.
 Every time they record a new LP in England (the third one is called “The Border”) they drop over for concerts, which is why they performed last night in the Amsterdam Concertgebouw and tonight in the Rotterdam Doelen.

 But beyond those vocal aspirations, the Eagles are made up of guys, each of whom has a wealth of country rock experience.
 They are all-round in a fascinating way.
-And so it happened, that Randy Meisner (bass) took the lead vocals in “Certain kind of Fool,” Bernie Leadon also played the banjo now and then and Glenn Frey crawled behind the grand piano (“Desperado”), stating that they were very grateful for their Edison.
+And so it happened, that Randy Meisner (bass) took the lead vocals in “Certain kind of Fool,” Bernie Leadon also played the banjo now and then and Glenn Frey crawled behind the grand piano (“Desperado”), stating that they were very grateful for their Edison award.

 ROTTERDAM